 With the dissolution of the Oregon University System two years ago, SOU has had to make changes to our insurance coverage, mainly we have had to become self-insured.
 To protect SOU and our interests, we have had to become more restrictive in requiring contractors to carry and provide proof and list SOU as an additional insured.
 They need to have insurance within the tort limits as dictated by the State of Oregon.
 Tort limits are the maximum amount an entity can bring suit against state agencies for damage.
 Recently the tort limits for the state have been raised to $2 million per occurrence and $4 million aggregate.

 As a result, independent contractors and businesses doing business with Southern Oregon University will need to provide a Certificate of Insurance (COI) naming "Southern Oregon University, a university with a governing board," as additionally insured and showing appropriate levels of insurance coverage.
 Insurance requirements, as listed in Attachment A- Services Contract Standarad Contract Provisions, are:

 - commercial general liability insurance with a minimum limit of $2,000,000 per occurrence

-For independent contractors required to provide a COI but do not carry such insurance, here are some resources they may contact for special event insurance coverage:
+SOU departments cannot purchase insurance for contractors.
+For those that do not carry such insurance, here are some resources they may contact for special event insurance coverage: